oaerobert/Python-for-Finance/Monte Carlo/README.md

-## Monte Carlo Simulations ☎️
+## Monte Carlo Simulations in Python 🐍

-### Description
+### General Description

+Hey! 👋🏾

 This Python script uses the **Monte Carlo Simulation** method to calculate the price of a European Call Option.

 It leverages mathematical functions from **NumPy** to generate random sequences and simulate asset price paths.
 The script is designed to help users understand how Monte Carlo techniques are applied in financial modeling.

 ---

-### Features
+### Core Features:

-Allows the user to input key parameters:
+This program enables any user to input key parameters, as per the formula, of:
    - Initial stock price $S_0 $
    - Risk-free interest rate $r$
    - Strike price $K$
    - Time to maturity $T$ in years
    - Volatility ${\sigma\}$

 Simulates **100,000 random paths** for the stock price.
+This is adjustable depending on your individual preferences. 🤸🏾

-Outputs the **calculated value of the European Call Option** using Monte Carlo methods.
+- In the end, it outputs the **calculated value of the European Call Option**

 ---

-### Prerequisites
+### Prerequisites 👩🏾‍💻
 Ensure you have Python installed with the following library:
 - **NumPy**